Key insights

 The author of MegaMedusa claims challenge bypass support for several security vendors including Cloudflare’s Under Attack Mode and NoSec, DDoS Guard, vShield and ShieldSquare Captcha (Radware).

-Figure 10: MegaMedusa challenge bypass features Figure 10: MegaMedusa challenge bypass features (source: GitHub)
+Figure 8: MegaMedusa challenge bypass features (Source: GitHub)

 While MegaMedusa makes some rudimentary attempts to evade CAPTCHA triggers through randomization and proxy use, it does not include advanced CAPTCHA-solving capabilities.
 It mainly focuses on making the requests appear diverse and less detectable rather than directly bypassing CAPTCHA challenges.
 True CAPTCHA bypass typically requires more sophisticated approaches, such as solving the CAPTCHA or using pre-solved tokens, neither of which is present in this script.

 The implementation of security challenge bypasses in MegaMedusa will not cut through current modern security challenges.
-The internet is riddled with information, misinformation and all levels of working and broking examples to perform bot detection bypass based on HTTP request headers.
+The internet is saturated with both accurate and misleading content, along with a wide range of examples—some functional, others ineffective—claiming to bypass bot detection using HTTP request header manipulation.
 It is not impossible to bypass security challenges and fingerprinting detections but relying on static bypass and using randomly generated and pre-provisioned HTTP request headers as implemented in MegaMedusa and shown in the code below has a very limited success rate.

 The most efficient way to circumvent protections and challenges is to find the server's origin IP address.
 This, however, is only possible in scenarios where the origin server is exposed on the internet and does not adequately filter traffic other than from known and authorized secure gateways.

-Figure 11: HTTP header parameters, including captcha bypasses Figure 11: HTTP header parameters, including captcha bypasses (source: MegaMedusa.js)
+Figure 9: HTTP header parameters, including captcha bypasses (Source: MegaMedusa.js)

 MegaMedusa does not include any functionality to automatically solve CAPTCHAs such as image recognition and reCAPTCHA v2/v3 tokens.
 Sophisticated CAPTCHA bypassing typically involves using machine learning models, CAPTCHA-solving services, or leveraging browser automation tools like Puppeteer or Selenium to interact with CAPTCHAs in real-time, which MegaMedusa does not do.